REFLEX: Self-Refining Explainable Fact-Checking via Verdict-Anchored Style Control: Prompt Template

 \section{Prompt Template}

-Following \cite{liu2022generated, chen2025towards}, the prompt template we use to conduct training and inference for claims is as follows: \begin{myquote} A chat between a curious human and an artificial intelligence assistant. \\ You are a fact-checking assistant. \\ You are given a claim [(along with evidence sentences)].\\ Your task is to label the overall veracity of the claim based on your internal knowledge [or, on the provided evidence sentences].\\ \\ The Label Definitions are as follows:\\ TRUE|true: The claim is verified as TRUE|true based on your knowledge.\\ FALSE|fase: The claim is verified as FALSE|false based on your knowledge.\\ HALF-TRUE|half: The claim is verified as half-true| due to insufficient knowledge leading to uncertainty, or because the claim itself is partially true.\\ \#\#\#\#\# or, for given evidence:
+Following \citet{liu2022generated, chen2025towards}, the prompt template we use for training and inference is as follows: \begin{myquote} A chat between a curious human and an artificial intelligence assistant. \\ You are a fact-checking assistant. \\ You are given a claim [(along with evidence sentences)].\\ Your task is to label the overall veracity of the claim based on your internal knowledge [or, on the provided evidence sentences].\\ Please reason step by step and explain how you reached your conclusion.\\ \\ The Label Definitions are as follows:\\ TRUE|true: The claim is verified as TRUE|true based on your knowledge.\\ FALSE|fase: The claim is verified as FALSE|false based on your knowledge.\\ HALF-TRUE|half: The claim is verified as half-true| due to insufficient knowledge leading to uncertainty, or because the claim itself is partially true.\\ \#\#\#\#\# or, for given evidence:

-TRUE|true: The claim is verified as true or mostly-true by the evidence.\\ FALSE|false: The claim is verified as false or mostly false by the evidence.\\ HALF-TRUE|half: The claim is verified as half-true|half by the evidence, or the evidence can not prove the claim.\\ \#\#\#\#\# or, for AveriTec:
+TRUE|true: The claim is verified as true or mostly-true by the evidence.\\ FALSE|false: The claim is verified as false or mostly false by the evidence.\\ HALF-TRUE|half: The claim is verified as half-true|half by the evidence, or the evidence can not prove the claim.\\ \#\#\#\#\# or, for AVeriTeC:

 Supported: The claim is supported by the arguments and evidence presented.\\ Refuted: The claim is contradicted by the arguments and evidence presented.\\ Not Enough Evidence: There is not enough evidence to support or refute the claim.\\ \\ Based on the below claim and your own knowledge, determine the veracity of the claim. \\ \#\#\#\#\# or, for given evidence:\\ Based on the below claim and evidence, determine the veracity of the claim.\\ Please strictly output in the following format:\\ Verdict: [label].
 Explanation: [your reasoning here] \end{myquote}